bpowers/sd.js/README.md

 Python, Make, node.js and npm are required to build `sd.js`, as are some standard unix utilities.
 Windows is not supported as a development platform (patches welcome).
-Once those are installed on your system, execute the following command to install the required node libraries:
+Once those are installed on your system, you can simply run make to download the required dependencies and run the unit tests:

-    [bpowers@fina sd.js]$ npm install requirejs nodeunit xmldom jshint uglify-js

-Now you should be able to run the unit tests and build the library:

 ```
 [bpowers@fina sd.js]$ make check